relu/contact-form-7-datepicker/readme.txt

 == Changelog ==

+= 0.5 =
+* Bugfixes:
+	- the name of the js var that holds the jsDatePick object is now escaped so no illegal char gets printed (regards [Petrus](http://wordpress.org/support/profile/petrus006))
+	- removed any posibility of the calendar being displayed more than once at a time on a page when in Mode 2
+* New:
+	- animate the calendar on display option
+	- added Dutch translations (regards [Petrus](http://wordpress.org/support/profile/petrus006))

 = 0.4 =
 * Added new configuration options:
 	- limit selectable dates according to current date (before or or after)